jaspwe/odin-recipies/README.md

 This is a project for the Odin Project founations course.
 It's a simple recipe website with links, headers and photographs.
-There won't be any CSS formatting.